haekb/nolf1-modernizer/nolf-modernizer-readme.txt

  - Added anisotropic filtering to advanced performance options.
  - Fixed shadows disappearing between cutscenes and saved games.

+--  Control Changes
+We've made some changes to the default control scheme in 1.006 Patch 3.
+As such the game will reset your controls on startup.

+ - Scroll Wheel Up/Down     - Now handles switching weapons instead of handling scope zooming.
+ - Middle Mouse/Mouse 3     - Now handles toggling between scope zoom modes.
+ - `/~                      - Now toggles the console on or off.

 --  Additional Config/Console Commands

 We've added new autoexec.cfg commands!
 (They also work in the console!)